 Martin is a creative keyboards-player who contributes a unique sensibility to the music of Shkayla.
 On recordings and live performances his distinctive solo introductions and interludes bring a special flavour to the band’s arrangements.
 He is also a fine singer and his precise harmonies add significantly to the overall sound of the band.

-Si has over 30 albums to his name, including an acclaimed version of Vivaldi’s Four Seasons interpreted for solo guitar.
-He has also appeared with the likes of John Etheridge (Soft Machine), B.J.Cole and Nizlopi and has also written and produced soundtracks for productions at Coventry’s Belgrade Theatre.
-All this is even more remarkable, given that Si has no formal music training whatsoever!
+Si has over 40 albums to his name, including an acclaimed version of Vivaldi’s Four Seasons interpreted for solo guitar.
+He has performed with the likes of John Etheridge, Soweto Kinch and Gilad Atzmon, and has also written and produced soundtracks for productions at Coventry’s Belgrade Theatre.
+All is even more remarkable, given that Si has no formal music training whatsoever!

 Adrian is a melodic and inventive bassist whose activities span many genres including jazz, African music, Ska, blues and rock.
 He says that finding his way in Celtic music has brought some real challenges!
 However in Shkayla he can draw on his wider musical experience to develop the dynamic bass lines and occasional solos that help to make the band’s sound so special.

-Adrian has appeared with artists such as Toni Kofi, Tony Oxley, Norma Winstone, Neol Davies and Roger Inniss, and shared the bill with acts as varied as 10 CC, Eliza Carthy and Geno Washington.
-He leads Interplay, an original jazz quintet drawing on global grooves, and takes the stand as half of multi-instrumental blues and soul duo SugarDaddies.
+Adrian has appeared with artists such as Toni Kofi, Tony Oxley, Norma Winstone, Neol Davies and Claude Deppa, and shared the bill with acts as varied as 10 CC, Eliza Carthy and Geno Washington.
+He leads Interplay, an original jazz quintet drawing on global grooves, and appears with multi-instrumental blues and soul band SugarDaddies.